rlue/ryanlue.com/_posts/2017-02-18-how-to-publish-a-gem.md

 3. `gem build [GEMSPEC_FILE]`
 4. `gem push [GEM]`

 That’s it!
-So why are both this guide and the [official guide][myog] in the neighborhood of 2,000 words long?
+So why are both this guide and the [official guide][myog]{:target="_blank"} in the neighborhood of 2,000 words long?
 Mostly because Steps 1 and 2 can require a lot of elaboration, depending on how much prior experience you have.
 Where the official guide is a hello-world tutorial for the absolute beginner, this guide is presented as a conceptual primer and description of best practices for those who are new to the RubyGems system, but not the creation of software libraries in general.

 The Blind Men and the Elephant
 ------------------------------